-We are more than happy to reserve you a space in our free car park or parking on the street in roads adjacent to school is also free.
+We have one disabled car parking space and we are more than happy to reserve you additional spaces if this is something that you need.
+Please note parking on the streets adjacent to school is also free.

 Getting around Meadlands

-Meadlands is largely accessible to wheelchair users.
-Some of the buildings in the Gardens have level or ramped ground floor access for wheelchairs.
-The Outdoor areas are largely flat with tarmac paths in most places.
+Meadlands is largely accessible to wheelchair users, with flat or ramped floor access into the building.
+The outdoor areas are largely flat with tarmac paths in most places.

-You will find an accessible toilet facility just off the central corridor in the school, about half way down between our Year 3 Owls and Year 4 Parakeets classrooms.
+There is an accessible toilet facility just off the central corridor in the school, about halfway between our Year 3 Owls and Year 4 Parakeets classrooms.